shams72/SerpentBot/README.md

 ## Available Scripts

 ### `npm start`
 Runs the app in development mode.
-The snake bot will begin playing automatically once the page loads.

 ## Game Controls

 The snake operates autonomously, but you can also use keyboard controls to influence its movement during autonomous play:

-- **Arrow Keys**: Override AI decisions and manually control snake direction
+- **Arrow Keys**: Override Bot decisions and manually control snake direction

-## Algorithm Details

-The BFS implementation ensures the snake:
-- Always finds the shortest path when one exists
-- Handles edge cases like being trapped
-- Maintains optimal performance even on larger grids
-- Provides consistent, predictable behavior